 The Duluth Urban Area Streams Watershed is a focused geographic area designed to recognize the complexity and challenges in an urban center with a water-rich environment.
-It is defined by a series of small watersheds that are portions of three major watersheds: the Cloquet River, St. Louis River and Nemadji River.
-All converge in Duluth and drain into the headwaters of the Great Lakes.
+It is defined by a series of small watersheds that are portions of three major watersheds: the Cloquet River, St. Louis River, and Lake Superior South.
 This distinctive region is densely populated, has a variety of social characteristics, a dramatic physical setting, and is a local and regional economic center.

 What’s being done

 The MPCA works with a wide range of partners to improve the urban watershed’s overall health and condition.
 The Duluth Urban Watershed Advisory Committee, staffed by Minnesota Sea Grant and the University of Minnesota Natural Resources Research Institute (NRRI), is focused on creating a regional approach to urban watershed management that recognizes its inherent shared nature.